rkaysen63/Election_Analysis/README.md

 Lesson Plan:  UTA-VIRT-DATA-PT-02-2021-U-B-TTH, Module 3

 ## Summary
-* The Colorado princinct that was analyzed includes the following counties:
+* The Colorado precinct that was analyzed includes the following counties:
   * Arapahoe
   * Denver
   * Jefferson